 Voting: Voting is your civic duty!
 Voting takes time!
+Voting requires you to go somewhere other than your chamber!
 As in real life, voting can be a bit of an inconvenience, but all delegates are strongly encouraged to vote for next year's officers.
+Each component has an assigned voting machine, so ask your officers if you are confused as to where to go.
 Many races are decided by 1, 2 or 3 votes, so every vote counts!